 Pokemon Go is trending nowadays.
-It is a location based augmented reality game based on Pokemon TV series and is developed by Niantic for Android and iOS devices.
+It is a location-based augmented reality game based on the Pokemon TV series and is developed by Niantic for Android and iOS devices.
 Released in 2016, this game uses a camera, GPS, and mobile internet to capture, train and battle Pokemon.
 These Pokemon appear on user’s screen as if they are present in the real world location of the player.
 These features and the love for the Pokemon TV series combined together set the path to success for the Pokemon Go.
 Now, while playing Pokemon Go on Android you may have encountered an error saying “GPS signal not found”.
-In this article, we will fix “GPS signal not found” error in Pokemon Go.
+In this article, we will fix the “GPS signal not found” error in Pokemon Go.

-Make Sure GPS Is Enabled
+Make Sure GPS is Enabled

 Most of the Android devices have GPS turned off by default in order to save battery life.
-You can turn on the GPS by heading to Settings-> Location-> Location Mode-> High Accuracy.
+You can turn on the GPS by heading to Settings > Location > Location Mode > High Accuracy.
 Keep your Wi-Fi on throughout the game even if a Wi-Fi network is not available because Pokemon Go uses your Wi-Fi, closest mobile network tower, and GPS satellite to place you correctly in the game world.

 Getting “GPS signal not found” error even if GPS is Enabled